cmu-delphi/delphi-epidata/docs/api/covidcast_times.md

 which estimates the percentage of outpatient doctor visits that are COVID-related, and consider a result row with `time_value = "2020-05-01"` for `geo_value = "pa"`.
-This is an estimate for the percentage in Pennsylvania on May 1, 2020.
-That estimate was issued on May 5, 2020, the delay being due to the aggregation of data by our source and the time taken by the API to ingest the data provided.
+This is an estimate for the percentage in Pennsylvania on May 1, 2020, which was issued on May 5, 2020.
+The delay is due to the aggregation of data by our source and the time taken by the API to ingest the data provided.
 Later, the estimate for May 1st could be updated, perhaps because additional visit data from May 1st arrived at our source and was reported to us.